 Web app architecture diagram

-Here's how you can define the web app architecture diagram by listing down its process:
+Here's how you can define the web application architecture diagram by listing down its process:

 - The user sends a command to the server using the browser or the web app interface.

-- The web server forwards the command to the requested server.
+- The web application server forwards the command to the requested server.

 - The server fetches results for the requested command through data processing or querying (in most cases, it is the homepage of a website).